nadrojisk/AUbatch/assets/doc/report.md

 ## II.
 Background

-To fully understand some of the processes and applications discussed in this paper, a background in these methodologies needs to be established.
+To fully understand some of the algorithms and technologies discussed in this paper, a background in these methodologies needs to be established.

 ### 1. Central Processing Unit